The Young Supernova Experiment: Survey Goals, Overview, and Operations: YSE Science Drivers: Open Questions and Challenges in Transient Astrophysics

 In spite of thousands of new SN discoveries per year, the rates and luminosity functions of many CC~SN classes --- especially fainter and redder classes --- are highly uncertain \citep{Li11,Perley20}.
 This propagates to uncertainty in photometric classification of SNe \citep{Jones17}, stellar evolution, the physics of SN explosions, and the chemical enrichment of the Universe \citep{Maoz17}.
 The most often used local rate measurements were measured from a galaxy-targeted survey \citep{Li11}, and therefore the rates and luminosity functions are heavily biased by the correlations between SNe and their galaxy environments \citep{Smith07, Quimby11, Sanders12, Taggart19}.
 Blue-sensitive surveys will also not discover highly reddened transients, resulting in a systematic uncertainty for their rate.
 Since some SNe, particularly those with short-lived progenitor stars, will preferentially occur in dusty environments, the level of bias will be different for each class.

 A number of teams, including ASAS-SN \citep{Holoien19} and the ZTF Bright Transient Survey \citep{Fremling20}, are carrying out large surveys to spectroscopically classify all transients within a given magnitude for an improved census of transients that does not rely on galaxy associations, redshift catalogs, and assumed distances.
-However, a survey with greater sensitivity at redder wavelengths would increase the demographics of SNe that can be discovered and a volume-limited survey, which would require some distance information, would ensure that low-luminosity transients are well represented in the measured rates and luminosity functions.
+However, a survey with greater sensitivity at redder wavelengths would increase the sample of rare, red SNe that can be discovered and an extended volume-limited survey, similar to, e.g., \citet{De2020b} from ZTF, would ensure that low-luminosity transients are well represented in the measured rates and luminosity functions.
 Combining magnitude- and volume-limited surveys leverages the statistics of luminous events in the magnitude-limited sample while preserving the low-luminosity transients in the volume-limited sample.
-The combined sample would constrain the stellar initial mass function and the progenitor systems of transient classes and subclasses \citep[][]{Strolger15}.
+A combined sample would constrain the stellar initial mass function and the progenitor systems of transient classes and subclasses \citep[][]{Strolger15}.